Commercial real estate in France: overview

 In addition to these statutory warranties, the seller frequently grants additional warranties to the buyer covering, for example, town planning and tenancy issues.

-If environmental damage to real estate affects third parties, the current owner can, under very limited circumstances (particularly when the cause of pollution cannot be identified), be liable to indemnify these third parties.
-This applies even if the damage dates back to before the acquisition and irrespective of whether the previous owner can be identified.
+However, the current owner of the land who is not the operator of the classified facility can, in very limited circumstances (particularly when the cause of pollution cannot be identified and it has been proved negligent or complacent in respect of waste deposits on its land) be held liable for environmental damages.
+This applies even if the damage dates back before the acquisition, and irrespective of whether or not the previous owner can be identified.
 The current owner may subsequently have a claim against the previous owner(s).

-A seller can have post-disposal liabilities, but only for:
+A seller can have post-disposal liabilities towards the new owner, but only with respect to:

-Breach of the representations and warranties in the purchase agreement.
+Breach of the representations and warranties specified in the purchase agreement.

 Fraud.
 If the seller intentionally fails to disclose material information, the buyer can apply to court to have the sale declared void or to claim for damages.

 Hidden defects (vices cachés).
-The buyer can obtain a price reduction or annulment of the sale for defects that would prevent the buyer from using the property as intended (Article 1641, Civil Code).
+The buyer can obtain a price reduction or cancellation of the sale for defects that would prevent the buyer from using the property as intended (Article 1641, Civil Code).

 Environmental damage (particularly if environmental information available to the seller has not been disclosed to the buyer) (see Question 14).